qmk/qmk_firmware/docs/feature_audio.md

 ### DAC (additive)
-Another option, besides dac_basic (which produces sound through a squarewave), is to use the DAC to do additive wave synthesis.
+Another option, besides dac_basic (which produces sound through a square-wave), is to use the DAC to do additive wave synthesis.
-With a number of predefined waveforms or by providing your own implementation to generate samples on the fly.
+With a number of predefined wave-forms or by providing your own implementation to generate samples on the fly.
 To use this feature set `AUDIO_DRIVER = dac_additive` in your `rules.mk`, and select in `config.h` EITHER `#define AUDIO_PIN_A4` or `#define AUDIO_PIN_A5`.

 The used waveform defaults to a sine, but can be selected by adding one of the following defines to `config.h`: